praneelpatel1/Algorithmic-Trading-with-Z-Score-Threshold-Strategy/README.md

 # Algorithmic-Trading-with-Z-Score-Threshold-Strategy

 This project is a trading algorithm designed for QuantConnect's Lean Algorithm Framework.
-This project combines the concepts of pairs trading and SEC report analysis to create a robust trading strategy, particularly tailored for investment in major stocks like Google, Microsoft, Apple, Amazon, and more.
+It combines the concepts of pairs trading and SEC report analysis to create a robust trading strategy, particularly tailored for investment in major stocks like Google, Microsoft, Apple, Amazon, and more.

 ### Key Features: